SLUG Queen vs. Donald (Duck)

 Approaching friendly local businesses to talk about this issue is a good test of our nonviolence, compassion and civility.
 For example, several of us have communicated and visited with Ninkasi Brewing Company, whose Chief Financial Officer Nigel Francisco is the chair-elect for the Eugene Area Chamber.
 The Chamber’s website has a convenient business directory so that anyone can easily see if their favorite businesses are members.
 Eugene Weekly is a member.

-Info about this is on my blog: davidwoaks.com.
+Info about this is on my blog: davidwoaks.org.
 Click on the tab marked “Normalgeddon.”

 David W. Oaks, Eugene